What does a Tennis Camp Instructor do?

 Responsibilities:

-- Ensure a safe and inclusive environment for all participants.
+- Create a safe and inclusive environment for all participants, ensuring that everyone has a positive experience.

 Qualifications